avallete/todonextjs/README.md

 ### `npm run lint` or `yarn lint`

 Runs the linter to check for any syntax or code style issues.

+### `npm run seed`

+Run snaplet generate to generate the seed data for the application.

 ## Conclusion